 Do you want to experience the best that the Loire Valley has to offer; superb gastronomy, beautiful biking, and gorgeous chateaux?
 This charming tour starts in Tours, easily accessible from Paris by TGV.
 From there we’ll transfer to our first chateau hotel, with its delightfully maintained grounds and nice view over Tours.
 Chateau de Villandry, with the most beautiful formal gardens in all the Loire Valley, and Chateau Azay-le-Rideau are a bike ride away.
 In Amboise we’ll stay overnight in a beautifully furnished chateau along the River Loire.
 We’ll visit the captivating Chateau de Chenonceau the next morning and returning to Amboise, we’ll have ample time for some shopping or a visit to Clos Luce, the museum dedicated to Leonardo da Vinci.
 In Cheverny we’ll stay the last two days in the elegant Chateau du Breuil, built at the end of the 17th century.
 You’ll be amazed by the exquisite food and enjoy the long ride through the 70 acres of grounds that lead up to the handsome castle!
 Also on the tour are medieval towns and abbeys, six days lodging in private chateaux, fabulous food, biking on picturesque and tranquil rural roads, and an optional visit to a local winery.
 Tours are 7 days and 6 nights in length with two nights each in chateau hotels or manors in Joue-les-Tours, Amboise and Cheverny.
 This tour is limited to 14 people!

-We’ll welcome you at the train station in Tours around 1:00 PM.
-Then we’ll enjoy a cafe lunch and a short walk through the historic center of Tours.
-Afterward we’ll be transported to our first impressive, 15th century chateau-hotel.
-Before dinner there is time for a warm-up ride to and around a nearby lake.
-Then we return to our “home” for the night where a lovingly prepared dinner by our host Jean-Pierre Lozay, a Master Chef of France, is waiting for us.
+We’ll welcome you at the train station in Tours around 1:00 p.m.
+Together we will enjoy lunch as we get to know one another.
+Then we’ll enjoy a short walk through the historic center of Tours.
+Afterward, we’ll be transported to our first impressive, 15th century chateau-hotel.
+Before dinner there’s time for a warm-up ride around a nearby lake.
+Then we’ll return to our home for the night, where a lovingly prepared dinner will be waiting for us.

 Today we’ll bike to the famous Gardens of the Chateau de Villandry, the most beautiful formal gardens in the Loire Valley.
-The gardens were originally planted by monks and are spectacular in their geometric design and their array of colors.
-After our visit in the late morning we’ll bike along the River Loire and are treated to delightful views on this shallow, peacefully flowing river.
-Just before lunch we reach the village of Azay-le Rideau.
-Here we’ll visit the beautiful Chateau Azay-le-Rideau, the “Pearl of the Loire Valley”, nestled in the middle of a shimmering lake.
-Through radiant rural countryside and fields of sunflowers standing at attention we’ll cycle on past the village of Sache known for its handsome Chateau, home first to the French writer Balzac and then to the American artist, Alexander Calder.
-Dinner again in the elegant restaurant of our chateau hotel.
+These gardens were originally planted by monks and feature spectacular geometric designs and an array of colours.
+After our visit in the late morning, we’ll bike along the River Loire and take in the delightful views of this shallow, peacefully flowing river.
+Just before lunch we’ll reach the village of Azay-le Rideau.
+Here we’ll visit the beautiful Chateau Azay-le-Rideau, the “Pearl of the Loire Valley,” nestled in the middle of a shimmering lake.
+Through charming rural countryside and fields of radiant sunflowers, we’ll cycle past the village of Sache, known for its handsome Chateau that was home first to the French writer Balzac and then to the American artist Alexander Calder.
+Dinner will be served in the elegant restaurant of our chateau hotel.

-We’ll leave early today to visit the remarkable Chateau Chenonceau that stretches across the River Cher in a perfect harmony of “water, greenery, gardens and trees”.
-It is one of the most visited landmarks in all of France.
-The chateau is dedicated to the “Ladies of Chenonceau”, six women under whose influence this elegant chateau developed from a fortified mill.
+We’ll leave early today to visit the remarkable Chateau Chenonceau that stretches across the River Cher in a perfect harmony of “water, greenery, gardens and trees.”
+It’s one of the most visited landmarks in all of France.
+The chateau is dedicated to the “Ladies of Chenonceau,” six women under whose influence this elegant chateau was developed from a fortified mill.
 After Chenonceau we’ll bike through gently rolling farmland and woods with some panoramic views back to Amboise.
-There is enough time to stroll through the medieval market square and visit the Chateau d’Amboise or the fascinating Clos Luce, a 15th century mansion that was the last home of Leonardo da Vinci and is now a museum dedicated to the genius of this artist.
-Models of the many drawings of his inventions are here on display.
-Dinner is on your own tonight in one of Amboise’s many, charming restaurants and afterward, in the summer months, you might opt to see the historical “Light and Sound” show at the Chateau d’Amboise, one of the best in the region.
+There’s enough time to stroll through the medieval market square and visit the Chateau d’Amboise or the fascinating Clos Lucé, a 15th century mansion that was the last home of Leonardo da Vinci and is now a museum dedicated to the genius of this artist.
+Models built from the drawings of his inventions are here on display.
+Dinner is on your own tonight in one of Amboise’s many, charming restaurants and afterward, in the summer months, you might opt to see the historical “Light and Sound” show at the Chateau d’Amboise – one of the best in the region.

-Today we’ll first pass by the small and charming Chaumont Castle, majestically situated over the River Loire.
-This is where Diane Poitiers, the mistress of Henry II, was banned to after Henry’s death, by his wife, Catherine de Medici.
-We’ll all agree that it is not a bad place to spend your life, although after Chenonceau Diane detested it.
-Afterward we’ll bike through peaceful, quiet countryside on our way to the exquisite Chateau Cheverny.
-Its classical faÁade is built of white stone and is crowned by a splendid slate roof.
+Today we’ll first pass by the small and charming Chaumont Castle, situated over the River Loire.
+This is where Diane Poitiers, the mistress of Henry II, was banished to by Henry’s wife, Catherine de Medici, after the King’s death.
+We’ll all agree that it’s not a bad place to spend an exile (although after living in Chenonceau, Diane detested it).
+Afterward, we’ll bike through peaceful countryside on our way to the exquisite Chateau Cheverny.
+Its classical façade is built of white stone and crowned by a splendid slate roof.
 The interior is sumptuously decorated with furniture and sculptures.
-It is one of the few important chateaux in the Loire Valley still privately owned.
-Then stop at a local winery on the way to our elegant private chateau hotel, surrounded by 70 acres of lovely greenery.
-Here you can take a refreshing swim in the pool before dinner.
+It’s one of the few important chateaux in the Loire Valley that’s still privately owned.
+Then we’ll stop at a local winery on the way to our private chateau hotel, surrounded by acres of lovely greenery.

-Great biking today through sleepy hamlets and villages before we enter the Parc de Chambord.
-The imposing Castle Chambord, the largest of the Loire country chateaux, is awaiting our arrival.
-Its sudden appearance at the end of an avenue and the sight of its huge, white mass makes an awe-inspiring impression.
-Leonardo da Vinci designed the architecturally remarkable double spiral staircase inside.
-After our visit and lunch, another great ride through woods and beautiful sunflower fields will bring us back to Cheverny.
-We’ll pass by many small wineries as we ponder our final incomparable French dinner!
+Today we’ll bike through sleepy hamlets and villages before entering the Parc de Chambord.
+The imposing Chateau de Chambord, the largest of the Loire country chateaux, awaits us.
+The sudden appearance of its huge white walls at the end of a long avenue makes an awe-inspiring impression.
+Leonardo da Vinci designed the double spiral staircase inside, an architectural marvel.
+After a visit and some lunch, another great ride through woods and beautiful sunflower fields will bring us back to Cheverny.
+We’ll pass by many small wineries as we ponder our final French dinner!